-- (7) Repairs and general maintenance of the Anatomy Facility requiring internal access must be booked through Estate and Built Environment and the Anatomy Facility office.
-When booking contractors to conduct repairs and general maintenance of the Anatomy Facility, EBE will advise the contractors that they will be required to: - a.
-Report to EBE or UNE Safety and Security in the first instance, prior to attending the Anatomy Facility building to commence work - b.
-Complete an induction, in order to be granted access to the Anatomy Facility, or be directly supervised by an inducted staff member/authorised member; - c.
-Carry formal photographic identification (eg. UNE ID or NSW Driver's License) with them at all times during the course of the repairs or maintenance; and - d.
-Present their formal photographic identification upon each entry to the Anatomy Facility and/or upon request by an anatomy employee, or campus security officer. - (8) Once arrangements for repairs or general maintenance have been confirmed, the Estate and Built Environment will notify UNE Safety, Security and Information (if necessary) and the Anatomy Facility office advising: - a. the name of the company contracted to perform the repairs/maintenance; - b. the proposed time for which the repairs are scheduled to commence; and - c. where possible, the expected duration of the work. - (9) Upon arrival Estate and Built Environment, or UNE Safety, Security and Information, will provide contractors with any necessary instructions and escort the contractor to the relevant area in the Anatomy Facility and/or arrange for a designated member of staff to be ready to meet the contractor upon arrival at the building.
-In the event that an Anatomy Employee will be unable to provide adequate supervision for the duration of the work, the designated staff member or nominee, will make arrangements for supervision to be provided by a UNE Safety, Security and Information Officer. - (10) Prior to an Anatomy Employee (or UNE Safety and Security Officer) granting a contractor access to the Facility, the employee will: - a.
-Confirm the identity of the contractor by sighting his/her formal photographic identification; - b.
-Verify the contract to conduct the repairs/maintenance against the notification from the Estate and Built Environment; - c.
-Ensure that the Anatomy Facility's visitor logbook entry is made: and - d.
-Ensure that appropriate supervision is in place to monitor all contractors while they are in the Anatomy Facility.
+- (7) Repairs and general maintenance of the Anatomy Facility requiring internal access must be booked through the Estate and Built Environment (EBE) and the Anatomy Facility office.
+When booking contractors to conduct repairs and general maintenance of the Anatomy Facility, EBE will advise the contractors that they will be required to: - a. report to EBE or UNE Safety and Security in the first instance, prior to attending the Anatomy Facility building to commence work; - b. complete an induction, in order to be granted access to the Anatomy Facility, or be directly supervised by an inducted staff member/authorised member; - c. carry formal photographic identification (e.g. UNE ID or NSW Driver's License) with them at all times during the course of the repairs or maintenance; and - d. present their formal photographic identification upon each entry to the Anatomy Facility and/or upon request by an anatomy employee, or campus security officer. - (8) Once arrangements for repairs or general maintenance have been confirmed, EBE will notify Safety, Security and Information (SSAI) (if necessary) and the Anatomy Facility office, advising: - a. the name of the company contracted to perform the repairs/maintenance; - b. the proposed time for which the repairs are scheduled to commence; and - c. where possible, the expected duration of the work. - (9) Upon arrival, EBE, or Safety, Security and Information (SSAI), will provide contractors with any necessary instructions and escort the contractor to the relevant area in the Anatomy Facility and/or arrange for a designated member of staff to be ready to meet the contractor upon arrival at the building.
+In the event that an anatomy employee will be unable to provide adequate supervision for the duration of the work, the designated staff member or nominee, will make arrangements for supervision to be provided by a UNE Safety and Security officer. - (10) Prior to an Anatomy employee (or UNE Safety, Security and Information Officer) granting a contractor access to the Anatomy Facility, the employee will: - a. confirm the identity of the contractor by sighting their formal photographic identification; - b. verify the contract to conduct the repairs/maintenance against the notification from the Office of Facilities Management Services; - c. ensure that an entry into the Anatomy Facility's Visitor Logbook is made; and - d. ensure that appropriate supervision is in place to monitor all contractors while they are in the anatomy facility.